ironbar/luxai/reports/04_Modeling.md

 It is not founding `ptxas` even if I have installed `cudatoolkit-dev`.

+#### 4.2.5 Training script

+I have implemented a very simple training script.
+It loads 400 matches to memory because I cannot fit more.
+On following iterations I will start using generators to overcome RAM limitations.

 #### 4.2.6 Agent that uses a model for playing, it will need some post-processing of the predictions

 I have implemented functions that allow to recover actions from predictions and verified that they